cube-js/cube/docs/content/Frontend-Integrations/Introduction-angular.md

 ---
-title: Introduction for Vue Developers
+title: Introduction for Angular Developers
 menuTitle: Introduction
-frameworkOfChoice: vue
+frameworkOfChoice: angular
-permalink: /frontend-introduction/vue
+permalink: /frontend-introduction/angular
-category: Cube.js Frontend
+category: Frontend Integrations
 ---

 Cube.js is an open-source analytical API platform, and it enables you to build internal business intelligence tools or add customer‑facing analytics to existing applications.
 Cube.js is visualization-agnostic, so you can build any user interface for your application.